 Now you are ready to assemble these chocolate mango cheesecake parfaits.
 It is really up to you what way you choose to do this.
 I started with Oreo cookies.
 I dropped one in each glass.
 Then I added the mango cheesecake layer, fresh mango, chocolate layer, Oreo ….

 It’s such an easy summer treat!
 Don’t you think so?
-I have more no bake dessert recipes on the blog: Mini Chocolate Caramel Cups with Lemon Curd or Mini Chocolate Strawberry Mousse Dessert.
-The most favorite of all of them is definitely a No Bake Banoffee Pie, even though it is not made into individual portions.
+I have more no bake dessert recipes on the blog: Mini Chocolate Caramel Cups or Mini Chocolate Strawberry Mousse Dessert.
+The most favorite of all of them is definitely a Banoffee Pie, even though it is not made into individual portions.
 And no wonder, it’s a great dessert!

 Tips for making chocolate mango cheesecake parfaits